• Skip to primary navigation

 • Floral flavour—add ground green cardamom to the mix

-• Spicy flavour—add ground cayenne pepper to the dry mix, but remember a little goes a long way!
-You will have to experiment to find the right balance of flavours
+• Spicy flavour—add ground cayenne pepper to the dry mix, but remember, a little goes a long way!
+You will have to experiment to find the right balance of flavours.

 Cups of hot cocoa made from homemade mix with mini marshmallows and cookies.

-Replacing cocoa powder with hot cocoa mix
+Can I replace cocoa powder with hot cocoa mix in a recipe?

 📖 Recipe